Fine-grained uncertainty relation under the relativistic motion: Introduction

-where $p(t)$ is the probability of choosing a particular measurement, $p(x^{(t)}|\rho)$ is the probability that one obtains the outcome $x^{(t)}$ after performing measurement $t$ on the state $\rho$.
-To measure the uncertainty, the maximum in function $\zeta_{\textbf{x}}=\max_{\rho}\sum_{t=1}^n p(t)p(x^{(t)}|\rho)$ should be taken over all states allowed on a particular system.
-It can be proved that one can not obtain outcomes with certainty for all measurements simultaneously when $\zeta_{\textbf{x}}<1$.
-On the other hand, for the so-called Maximally Certain State (MCS), the inequality (\ref{FGUR}) can be saturated.
 Since its introduction, many applications have been found for the FGUR.
 For instance, it was shown \cite{FGUR1} that the FGUR could be used to discriminate among classical, quantum, and superquantum correlations involving two or three parties.
 Moreover, the uncertainty bound in (\ref{FGUR}) could be optimized once the measured system is assisted by a quantum memory \cite{FGUR2}.
-Dramatically, a profound link between the FGUR and the second law of thermodynamics has been found \cite{FGUR3}, which claims that a violation of uncertainty relation implies a violation of thermodynamical law.
-Other studies from various perspectives could be found in \cite{FGUR4,FGUR5,FGUR6}.
+Moreover, a profound link between the FGUR and the second law of thermodynamics has been found \cite{FGUR3}, which claims that a violation of uncertainty relation implies a violation of thermodynamical law.
+Other studies from various perspectives could be found in \cite{FGUR4,FGUR5}.

-While most of studies on uncertainty relations are nonrelativistic, a complete account of these relations requires one to understand them in relativistic regime, which may even shed new light on quantum gravity \cite{APP2}.
-In the previous work \cite{FENG2}, we have shown that, besides the choice on the observers, the entropic uncertainty bound should also depend on the relativistic motion state of the observer who performs the measurement.
-This new character of quantum-memory-assisted Entropic Uncertainty Relation (EUR) is a direct result of entanglement generation in a relativistic system.
+While most of studies on uncertainty relations are nonrelativistic, a complete account of these relations requires one to understand them in relativistic regime, which would link many different physical branches, e.g., quantum information, relativity, and may even shed new light on quantum gravity \cite{APP2}.
+In the previous work, we have shown that, besides the choice on the observables, the entropic uncertainty bound should also depend on relativistic motion status of the observer who performs the measurement \cite{FENG2}, or the global structure of curved spacetime background \cite{FENG3}.
+This new character of quantum-memory-assisted EUR is a direct result of entanglement generation in a relativistic system.